-Ly, has a special interest in helping families develop positive mealtimes and helps children that present as "fussy eaters" or "problem feeders" develop a healthy attitude towards food & mealtimes.
-Ly facilitates the SOS Approach to feeding program & focuses on developing those fundamental skills for eating that can be then generalised to the home and school environments.
-Ly co-facilitates this program with our nutrition specialist, Simone.
+Ly has an interest in helping families develop positive mealtimes.
+Within the SOS feeding therapy protocol, Ly works with children that present as "fussy eaters" or "problem feeders".
+The goals of this program include developing eating skills, reducing anxiety towards food & improving mealtimes.
+The feeding program focuses on developing fundamental skills for eating that can be then generalized to the home and school environments.
+Ly co-facilitates this program with our nutritionist, Simone.

 BAppSc (OT) Hons; Grad.
 Cert in Educational Studies (Sensory Disability Specialisation)

 Karen’s experience expands 20 years working with people across the lifespan from babies to adults with various physical, neurological, developmental, sensory and social/behavioural difficulties.
-Karen is considered an expert occupational therapist in the field of sensory disability working with children, adolescents and adults with vision and hearing impairments.
-She is passionate about helping children with sensory impairments, learning difficulties, sensory processing disorder, autism and developmental and motor coordination disorders.
+Karen is a passionate therapist in the field of sensory disability.
+She has worked with children, adolescents and adults with vision and hearing impairments on a range of everyday living goals.
+Her range of clients includes those with sensory impairments, learning difficulties, sensory processing disorder, autism and developmental and motor coordination disorders.

-Karen comes with hands on experience in providing intervention and advocacy services under the Governments new NDIS (National Disability Insurance Scheme) funding initiative.
+Karen comes with hands on experience in providing intervention and advocacy services under the Governments NDIS (National Disability Insurance Scheme) funding initiative.
 Karen is passionate about working alongside families and sees each child as uniquely different.
-She uses a functional fun play-based approach to help children to realise their potential and takes an evidence-based approach to helping them reach their functional goals.
+She uses a functional fun play-based approach so that children realise their potential.
+Karen takes an evidence-based approach to working towards their functional goals.

 MFoodSt (Master in Food Studies), BSc(Science), Bus(Man).
 Simone joined our team as our resident nutrition specialist & qualified SOS feeding therapist.
 Simone helps our children that present as "fussy eaters" or "problem feeders and co-facilitates our SOS Feeding Program along side Occupational Therapist, Ly Giang to ensure we deliver a holistic, evidence-based feeding program to our families & children.

-Simone’s passion for creating happy feeding experiences is contagious and she shares her knowledge through her co-written eCourse, Happy Mealtimes & co-authored two other eBooks for busy parents wanting happy eating experiences.
+Simone’s passion for creating happy feeding experiences is contagious and she shares her knowledge through the parent information sessions that accompany the SOS feeding therapy program.
 Simone provides a different perspective to mealtimes & enjoys seeing children develop their feeding skills and engaging in their mealtimes.

 Bachelor of Science in Occupational Therapy

 Stephanie joins Grace Children’s Therapy with a fun and enthusiastic flair for Paediatric Occupational Therapy.
 With over 6 years experience, she enjoys helping children reach their goals using a sensori-motor approach to therapy.
-Stephanie has a special interest in sensory processing disorder as well as helping children with Autism Spectrum Disorder and Developmental Global delay.
+Stephanie has a special interest in sensory processing disorder as well as working with children with Autism Spectrum Disorder and Global Developmental delay.
 She has completed training in Sensory Processing Dysfunction, Visual-Vestibular training for improved movement and functional performance.